 There was no formal teaching of English literature at Winchester in this period, but prizes for English speaking (recitation) and English verse were introduced in 1770 and 1782.
 Joseph Warton, Headmaster from 1766 to 1793, and one of the leading critics of his day, fostered a rich literary culture within the school, as demonstrated by hundreds of manuscript poems in the College archives and verse anthologies known as Carmina Wiccamica.
-Among Warton's pupils were the poet William Lisle Bowles and the essavist Sydney Smith, though there is little evidence that the Austen family had significant interest in what was for many Romantic poets, notably Wordsworth and Coleridge, an important literary style.
+Among Warton's pupils were the poet William Lisle Bowles and the essavist Sydney Smith.
 The College enjoyed particularly strong literary connections again in the 1820s and 1830s when pupils included two of Wordsworth's nephews (John and Christopher), Anthony Trollope and Thomas Adolphus Trollope, and Matthew Arnold.